8 Things to Do in Marrakech in Winter

 Glamping in the desert| ©Honestman Boulmane

 Winter is the best time to travel to the desert.
-If you fancy the idea, you can opt for a two-day trip to the desert of Marrakech where you will spend the night camping in a Berber settlement.
+If you like the idea, you can opt for a two-day excursion to the Marrakech desert, where you will spend the night camping in a Berber settlement.

-The tents (tents or tents of Arab origin) have all kinds of luxuries: private bathrooms, hot water, heating, towels and refined decorative elements.
-In addition, the camps usually include a chill out area where you can relax with a cup of tea or gaze at the stars.
+The jaimas (tents or marquees of Arab origin) are equipped with all kinds of luxuries: private bathrooms, hot water, heating, towels, and refined decorative elements.
+In addition, the camps usually include a chill-out area where you can relax with a cup of tea or gaze at the stars.

-Often the proposals are completed with activities such as sandboarding (descent of dunes with boards) or a more traditional camel ride.
+The packages are often complemented with activities such as sandboarding (descending dunes on boards) or a more traditional camel ride.

-Stroll through the Menara gardens without worrying about the heat
+8. Stroll through the Menara Gardens without worrying about the heat

 Menara Gardens| ©Sherwood